medialab/minet/docs/cli.md

 Scrape series of comments on Facebook.

 positional arguments:
-  url                         Url of the post from which to scrape comments.
+  column                      Column of the CSV file containing post urls or a single post url to fetch. file                        CSV file containing the post urls.

 optional arguments:
   -h, --help                  show this help message and exit -c COOKIE, --cookie COOKIE  Authenticated cookie to use or browser from which to extract it (support "firefox" and "chrome").
 Defaults to "firefox".
   -o OUTPUT, --output OUTPUT  Path to the output report file.
 By default, the report will be printed to stdout.
+  -s SELECT, --select SELECT  Columns to include in report (separated by `,`).

 examples: